glukhman/ASD-304366891/README.md

 The system has a simple logging service, which stores logs under _log/<component_name>.log_ for debug purposes.

 ### Deploying the entire system with Docker containers
-A script is provided with the project which enables a quick deployment of the entire Cortex system in one command, using Docker containers, by running the script `./run-pipeline.sh` from the main directory of the project.
+A script is provided with the project which enables a quick deployment of the entire Cortex system in one command, using Docker containers, by running the script `./run-pipeline.sh` from the main directory of the project (`sudo` might be needed, depending on the Docker installation).

 The script requires:
 1. Docker insatlled;